Kesen Ma

 Biography

-Kesen Ma carries out research in physiology and enzymology of hyperthermophiles, a group of microorganisms growing at temperatures of boiling water.
+Dr. Kesen Ma is an Associate Professor in the Department of Biology at the University of Waterloo.
+His research focuses on physiology and enzymology of hyperthermophiles, a group of microorganisms growing at temperatures of boiling water.
 Metabolic processes involved in the conversion of biomass to biofuels and bioproducts at elevated temperatures are studied.
 Novel thermostable enzymes functioning in these processes are identified and characterized.
 His research provides further understanding of the mechanisms of protein thermostability, unusual metabolic pathways and biocatalysis at high temperatures, and also explores potential applications of these biocatalysts in pharmaceutical and other industrial processes.

-Novel enzymes are involved in alcohol fermentation at high temperatures, which include both alcohol dehydrogenase and pyruvate decarboxylase.
+Novel enzymes are involved in alcohol fermentation at high temperatures, which include various alcohol dehydrogenases and others in new metabolic pathways.
 It is particularly interesting to characterize new types of acetaldehyde-producing enzymes from hyperthermophiles.
-This research will provide further information required for developing a more efficient system for alcohol fermentation at high temperatures.
+This research will provide further information required for developing a more efficient system for alcohol fermentation at high temperatures, increasing renewable biofuel production that contributes to reducing impacts by consuming fossil fuels and supporting a more sustainable environment.

 Research Interests